 Primary Bedroom Doors

 I’ve been adding molding to the master bedroom doors and am finishing the paint.
 When the weather warms and everything outside starts growing out of control, my patience to stay inside and finish coats of paint is almost non-existent.
 So, this last step is happening very slowly!
 That tutorial will be coming as soon as they’re ready

 This will be the second year of having a backyard vegetable garden, which is pretty identical to the first year, so I’m taking lots of extra pictures and footage this time so I can spruce up last year’s post about starting seedlings.
 Go ahead and give it a read if you’re wanting to learn more about what we use to start them!

 I still have 2 more episodes to share about Ruby’s Revival since the last update and am finishing the video edits as we speak.
-We also went out to the new spot where it’s parked and had a small photo shoot for a brand I’m working with (rye whiskey!).
+We also went out to the new spot where it’s parked and had a small photo session for a brand I’m working with (rye whiskey!).
 They seemed like the PERFECT fit as Ruby’s first sponsor, and I got to be my awkward self in front of the camera for a bit.
 There will be a new article on their website about my interview with them soon (an announcement is actually scheduled for sharing to my Instagram on my birthday!), so I’ll share that when it goes live.
 We’ve also been heavy in research mode, so polishing begins soon!